mcdemarco/the-new-kitchen-cookbook/poultry/italianWedding.md

 You could make the meatballs out of another ground meat, though in that case you might (or might not) want to adjust the meatball spices.
 E.g., for 1 lb. ground beef, replace the 1 tsp sage with 1 tsp basil and dash some marjoram, oregano, and/or the thyme.
 (Italian seasoning is not an Italian thing, but you can use 1 tsp of that instead if you have it.)

 Any small pasta can be used in place of the orzo; adjust the cooking time for that step accordingly and use about a third of a pound.

-Some people cook the pasta outside of the soup, but that seems like unnecessary work.
+Sometimes I cook the pasta outside of the soup to keep it from sucking up too much broth.